tymastrangelo/My2DGame2/README.md

-# My2DGame2
+# Blue Boy Adventure

 ![Game Screenshot](res/game.png)

 ## 🎮 About the Game
-**My2DGame2** is a 2D adventure game where you explore, fight monsters, interact with NPCs, and collect items.
+**Blue Boy Adventure** is a 2D adventure game where you explore, fight monsters, interact with NPCs, and collect items.
 You control a player navigating a pixel-art world, battling foes like orcs and skeleton lords while equipping weapons and shields.

 ## 🚀 Features
 - **🌍 Exploration** – Traverse a pixel-art world filled with NPCs and enemies.